 Course structureThis is a two day interactive course including inspirational key note presentations, case studies, group work, practical workshops, one to one feedback and mentoring.
 As well as hearing from experts who have implemented circular thinking, participants will have the opportunity to network with a cohort from a variety of backgrounds and industrial sectors about their own challenges of implementation.

-What you will learnThis course will introduce individuals to the Circular Economy highlighting the substantial economic, social and environmental benefits that have been gained in organisations of various sizes and across a variety of sectors.
-Participants will get the opportunity to use state of the art tools and techniques to analyse their own business or ideas for a business venture and assess opportunities for introducing circular principles across functions including procurement and supply chains, design, manufacture, use and waste management.
-Participants will receive one to one guidance on the creation of a business plan and implementation strategy to support the immediate realisation of business value.
+What you will learnThis course will introduce you to the Circular Economy highlighting the substantial economic, social and environmental benefits that have been gained in organisations of various sizes and across a variety of sectors.
+You will get the opportunity to use state of the art tools and techniques to analyse your own business or ideas for a business venture and assess opportunities for introducing circular principles across functions including procurement and supply chains, design, manufacture, use and waste management.
+You will receive one to one guidance on the creation of a business plan and implementation strategy to support the immediate realisation of business value.

 - Complimentary membership to a network of circular thinkers to support ongoing learning and application of circular innovation.

 - Demonstrate a good understanding of circular economy principles and how they apply to business,

 - Have access to a wider range of successful case studies of organisations (of differing sizes and sectors) who have used different approaches to create new value from circular innovation,

 - Personally implement tools and methods to develop and evaluate ideas of circular innovation,

 - Develop a bespoke business strategy to implement within their own business and sector,